notJust-dev/notjustdev/content/posts/2022-03-29-how-to-publish-expo-react-native-app-to-apple-app-store/index.md

 ### Adjusting Application Settings

 Before we can create our first build, we need to adjust some information about our application.
 To do that, open your code editor (in my case it is **Visual Studio Code**) and navigate to your **app.json** file.
-In here we will have to change the *name*, which will be the name of your application and the *slug*, which is a peace of URL that represents your application.
+In here we will have to change the *name*, which will be the name of your application and the *slug*, which is a piece of URL that represents your application.
 ![app.json](./app-json.png)

 ### Installing Expo Application Services